Legal status for parents to lone soldiers in Israel

 This procedure is unique and specific to these cases and it should be ascertained that the applicants comply with all the conditions of the procedure and conduct their conduct vis-a-vis the Population and Immigration Authority in a reliable and correct manner, and according to the criteria for granting status to parents of soldiers.

-The law office Cohen, Decker, Pex and Brosh specializes in immigration to Israel.
+Our law office specializes in immigration to Israel.
 We have a great deal of experience in handling applications for status in Israel vis-à-vis the Ministry of the Interior.
 Contact us for legal advice regarding legal status for parents of IDF soldiers, or legal aid dealing with the Population and Immigration Authority.